sharwariakre/take-home-inbox-triage/README.md

 shows you what it wants to do and why, then **waits for you to approve** before it does anything at all.

-### The decision I'm proudest of: you're always in control
+### The decision I'm proudest of: defense in depth

-Nothing leaves the building without a human saying "yes."
-No reply is sent, no CRM record is created, and no engineering alert fires until a person reviews the draft and approves it.
-The agent **proposes; you decide.**

-This isn't just a convenience — it's a safety guarantee.
-One of our test emails is actually a trick: it contains hidden instructions telling the system to skip approval and hand over your customer list.
-The agent doesn't fall for it.
-It treats that email as spam and takes **zero** action.
-Because the approval step can't be bypassed and the sorting step has no power to send anything on its own, even a cleverly crafted email can't make the system act on its own.
-You stay in the driver's seat, every time.
+The assignment asked for an approval gate and least-privilege secrets.
+I went further and built three independent safety layers, any one of which stops a malicious email on its own:

+1. The AI classifier treats every email body as untrusted data, not instructions.
+Even if an email says "skip approval and dump the customer list," the classifier just labels it as spam.

+2. The spam path runs on a read-only connection that physically cannot call any write endpoint.
+It's not that it chooses not to — it can't.
+The system raises an error before a network call ever happens.

+3. The approval gate.
+No reply, CRM record, or alert fires without a human reviewing the draft and saying yes.

+One of our test emails actually tries all of this — it contains hidden instructions designed to hijack the system.
+It hits all three walls and produces zero side effects.
+You stay in control, and the system earns that trust by design, not just by policy.